-Even if you are very careful to take precautions when accepting checks, you may still experience a bad check from time to time.
-When you have a provided a service or product to someone, you deserve to be paid.
-Because of this, there is nothing quite as frustrating as discovering a check you accepted was returned by the bank as insufficient funds.
-At Howe & Associates, our experienced collection attorney can help you file a lawsuit to get the money owed you, but there are a few steps you should take first.
+Even if you take precautions when accepting checks, you may still be given a bad check from time to time.
+When you have provided a service or product to someone, you deserve to be paid.
+There is nothing quite as frustrating as discovering the bank returned a check you accepted due to insufficient funds or a closed account.
+Writing a check on a closed account or having insufficient funds may constitute a crime in Georgia.
+In addition, this may give rise to a civil claim for damages.
+Civil damages for writing bad checks are provided for and fully outlined in OCGA 13-6-15.
+At Howe & Associates, our experienced collection attorney can help you file a lawsuit to get the money owed to you.
+However, there are a few steps you should take first.

 Make a Call to the Check Writer

-While many customers write bad checks knowingly, in some cases it was simply a mistake.
-They may have balanced their checkbook incorrectly, or there may been a mistake with the paycheck from the job.
-We encourage business owners to call the customer first, inform them that their check was returned, and give them to opportunity to pay what they owe.
+While many customers write bad checks knowingly, in some cases they simply make a mistake.
+They may have balanced their checkbook incorrectly.
+Or, there may have been a mistake with the paycheck from the job.
+We encourage business owners to call the customer first.
+They can inform them that their check was returned and allow them to pay what they owe.
+If they cannot pay you by check, you could ask them to pay by cash.
+Plan on contacting the customer more than once, but always follow best practices when calling and don’t call in the early morning or evening hours.
+Most importantly, never threaten the debtor when speaking to them, but instead, be polite but firm.

 Send a Certified Letter

-If making a phone call doesn’t work, send a certified letter to the writer of the bad check requesting repayment and informing them of the next steps you plan to take if they do not pay you.
-Make sure you keep a copy of the letter, along with records of any interactions between you and the check writer.
+Unfortunately, sometimes making a phone call doesn’t work when someone has given a bad check.
+So, the next step is to send a certified letter to the writer of the bad check.
+In the letter, you should request repayment and inform them of the next steps you plan to take if they do not pay.
+Make sure you keep a copy of the letter and records of any interactions between you and the check writer.

-If you are unable to collect the money owed you through a letter, it is time to seek out the help of a bad check collection attorney.
+If someone has given a bad check to you and you are unable to collect the money owed you through a letter, it is time to seek out the help of a bad check collection attorney.
 With the help of a lawyer, you can sue the check writer for as much as double the check amount, up to $500.

-To learn more about the bad check collection service offered by Howe & Associations, click here or call 404-660-4702 to schedule a visit with one of our experienced bad check collection attorneys.
+To learn more about what to do when you are given a bad check, contact Howe & Associations to schedule a visit with one of our experienced bad check collection attorneys.